What can we learn from Mexico's Street Food Economy?

 We will take some time at a cafe in Roma Norte to think about changing dynamics in the city and the contrast that is present before we wrap up work on our projects.

-This trip could be adapted to take anywhere from a weekend to 10 days and we could also adapt the trip to visit other places in Mexico.
-A similar exploration in the city of San Luis Potosi would give a different type of access to some of the different levels of stakeholders controlling the informal economy.
-A visit to Puebla could dive into some of the specific tacos and even a closer look at the element of fusion present in both cities.
+This trip could be adapted to take anywhere from a weekend to 10 days, and we could also adapt the trip to visit other places in Mexico.
+A similar exploration in the city of San Luis Potosi would give a different type of access to some of the stakeholders controlling the informal economy.
+A visit to Puebla could dive into specific variations on tacos and take an even a closer look at the element of fusion present in both cities.

-We could also take the group on some more rural visits to see where some of the food products come from or trace the life and path of a particular vendor.
+We could also take the group on some more rural visits to see where food products come from or trace the life and path of a particular vendor.
 This opens more opportunities to talk about food systems, nutrition, and public health.